wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 tmpfs          tmpfs    1.7G     0  1.7G   0% /sys/firmware
 root@heroes-db-deploy-678745655b-f82vj:/#
 ```
+## Validate that the databases are populated from the Azure Disks.
 Run the mongo command and list the databases.
 The DB pod shoud now automatically use the database files stored in the mounted Azure disks and will populate the database.
 ```